Shibanimca23/word-counter/README.md

-# word-counter
+# WORD COUNT

-This project prints the first three common used words that appears in the given text.
+Description:

+This HTML document displays the top 3 most frequently occurring words from a provided paragraph after removing punctuation and converting all text to lowercase.

-## steps to run
+How to run the code:

-step-1: clone the repository or download HTML file  in your local computer.
+step1:Save the HTML file with .html extension.

-step-2: run the index.html file in your browser.
+step2:Click the "Go Live" button.A new browser window will open, displaying top 3 words.

-## Future enhancement
+## Future Enhancements:

-This project can be further enhanced by adding spell checker and improves or alter some additional  resources.
+Implementing user interactivity to allow dynamic paragraph input.
+Adding the ability to customize the number of top words displayed.